 I understand how difficult it is to be the parents we want to be and how life can get in the way of our greatest intentions.
 Being a parent has the potential to be both incredibly challenging and incredibly rewarding – often in the same day!

 I understand how our children come to us “wired” with their own unique personalities, and what works for one child doesn’t work for every child.
 Each child has their own strengths and their own challenges.
 So do parents!

 I know it can be overwhelming to say, “I think our family needs help.
 My child is struggling.”
 And maybe even, “I’m struggling.”
 As a parent, so much of us is wrapped up in our child’s well-being.
 When our kids are having a hard time, guilt, fear, and self-doubt tend to creep in.

 When I work with children and parents, I use my education, training, and professional experience to ensure I am providing the best care that I can.
 I also bring warmth, humor, compassion, respect, and an understanding of the realities of family life.

 ON A PERSONAL NOTE

 I grew up in Vermont and lived in a few different states before settling down in Pennsylvania almost 15 years ago.
 I live in Carlisle with my husband, our two school-age children, and a very rambunctious puppy.
 In my free time I enjoy hiking, reading, writing, and yoga, as well as the occasional road trip back to Vermont.
-I also serve on the Board of Directors at the YWCA Carlisle; I am passionate about social justice issues and the YWCA’s mission of “Eliminating Racism, Empowering Women.”
+I recently completed a 3-year term on the Board of Directors at the YWCA Carlisle; I am passionate about social justice issues and the YWCA’s mission of “Eliminating Racism, Empowering Women.”
 I am excited to provide services in the community that I call home!